-RESIDENTIAL - The established existing land use map for Jackson Town hip demonstrates the level of rural residential at this time.
+RESIDENTIAL - The established existing land use map for Jackson Township demonstrates the level of rural residential at this time.
 The residential land use dispersed through Jackson Township is rural and contains single-unit detached structures on multiple-acre lots.
-The ancillary explential land uses include any real property or portion used to house human beings.
+The ancillary residential land uses include any real property or portion used to house human beings.

 COMMERCIAL - Commercial land uses include retail sales and services, offices, and businesses other than industrial.
-The two primary thoroughfares that provide support commercial activity include US 31 corridor and State Road 19.
+The two primary thoroughfares that provide supportive commercial activity include US 31 corridor and State Road 19.

-INDUSTRIAL - Industrial land uses are allocated to pladuz, process, repair, or maintain storage, goods, or materials.
-Most industrial land uses in Jacks 15 which are agricultural seed production, which aligns with agricultural production in use and nature additional industrial land uses include a preestablished waste/junk yard on US 31 for the processing, storage, and transfer or pisposal of vehicular parts and materials.
+INDUSTRIAL - Industrial land uses are allocated to produce, process, repair, or maintain storage, goods, or materials.
+Most industrial land uses in Jackson Township are agricultural seed production, which aligns with agricultural production in use and nature.
+Additional industrial land uses include a preestablished waste/junk yard on US 31 for the processing, storage, and transfer or disposal of vehicular parts and materials.

-INSTITUTIONAL - This classification clud properties used for government offices, schools, churches, emergency services, and other similar uses.
+INSTITUTIONAL - This classification includes properties used for government offices, schools, churches, emergency services, and other similar uses.

-UTILITIES - This classification refer to lar Juses established to provide necessary services such as electricity, gas, sewer, and water.
+UTILITIES - This classification refers to land uses established to provide necessary services such as electricity, gas, sewer, and water.
 Utility classification illustrates properties owned by private and private utility companies and land devoted to satisfying the infrastructure needs to transport and distribute electricity, gas, sewer, and water services to buildings, homes, and businesses in Jackson Township.